 -most of all, we are cherishing getting to be Alex’s parents!

 Doug and I are very grateful for our little girl and our little family!
 We feel so fortunate and our hearts have grown so much since Alex’s arrival, and I feel as though a part of me has been awakened.
 We look forward to seeing Alex’s little personality continue to develop and unfold.
 Below are a few images: Alex’s monthly portrait; Alex and Victory’s monthly portrait; followed by photos of Alex throughout this month; and some iphone images during her ninth month with us!
-You can read our birth story along with viewing images from Alex’s birth here; you can read Alex’s first month snapshot here; her second month snapshot here; her third month snapshot here; her fourth month snapshot here; her five month snapshot here; her sixth month snapshot here; her seventh month snapshot here; and here eighth month snapshot here.
+You can read our birth story along with viewing images from Alex’s birth here; you can read Alex’s one month snapshot here; her two month snapshot here; her three month snapshot here; her four month snapshot here; her five month snapshot here; her six month snapshot here; her seven month snapshot here; and her eight month snapshot here.